-The south-eastern part of the region is covered by the vast Alyawarra and Alpurrurulam Wards which encompass the following communities; Ali Curung, Alpurrurulam, Amengernterneah, Ammaroo Station, Ampilatwatja, Ankerrapw, Arapunya Station, Annerre, Annitowa Station, Arawerr, Arlparra, Argadargada Station, Arrawajin, Arnerre, Artekerr, Atheley, Atnarara, Atneltyey, Atnwengerrpe, Atheley, Barrow Creek, Camel Camp, Canteen Creek, Delmore Downs Station, Derry Downs Station, Elkedra Station, Epenarra, Hatches Creek, Illeuwurru, Imangara, Imperrenth, Indaringinya, Inkawenyerre, Inkwelaye, Irrmarne Irrultja, Iylentye, Jemelke, Kalpitapta, Kunayungku, Kurundi Station, Kurinelli, Lake Nash Station, Miyikampi, Murray Downs Station, Neutral Junction Station, Ngappamilarnu, Ngkwarlerlanem, Ooratippra Station, Panjirriji, Partnparinji, Pungalindem, Purrukuwurru, Singleton Station, Tara, Ten Mile, Tommyhawk Swamp, Wakurlpu, Wauchope, Welere, Wunara, Wutunugurra and Wycliffe Well.
+The south-eastern part of the region is covered by the vast Alyawarra and Alpurrurulam Wards which encompass the following communities; Ali Curung, Alpurrurulam, Amengernterneah, Ammaroo Station, Ampilatwatja, Ankerrapw, Arapunya Station, Annerre, Annitowa Station, Arawerr, Arlparra, Argadargada Station, Arrawajin, Arnerre, Artekerr, Atheley, Atnarara, Atneltyey, Atnwengerrpe, Atheley, Barrow Creek, Camel Camp, Canteen Creek, Delmore Downs Station, Derry Downs Station, Elkedra Station, Epenarra, Hatches Creek, Illeuwurru, Imangara, Imperrenth, Indaringinya, Inkawenyerre, Inkwelaye, Irrmarne Irrultja, Iylentye, Jemelke, Kalpitapta, Kunayungku, Kurundi Station, Kurinelli, Lake Nash Station, Miyikampi, Murray Downs Station, Neutral Junction Station, Ngappamilarnu, Ngkwarlerlanem, Ooratippra Station, Panjirriji, Partnparinji, Pungalindem, Purrukuwurru, Singleton Station, Tara, Ten Mile, Tommyhawk Swamp, that in most parts.

-This part of the Barkly Region currently has very few visitors and it will take a number of years to change that in most parts.
 While not necessarily good news from an economic development perspective, it does offer the opportunity to plan and build capacity among people living in the area.
 At the moment few residents seem interested in developing experiential product for visitors, perhaps because few have any real understanding of the breadth of the potential in the industry.
 Most people preferred to simply participate in the visitor economy by providing supplies of fuel, food and water with some offering basic accommodation.
 Several people are producing works of art that are sold through a variety of channels but few of them are local businesses enabling visitors to browse and buy arts and crafts at or near the source.
 The notable local art and crafts sales centres are in Ali Curung and Ampilawatja.